frankplus/frankplus/README.md

 I love everything related to computers, science and engineering.

-I am a recent graduate with honors in MSc Computer Engineering and I've been involved in software development since I was a child.
+I recently graduated with honors in MSc Computer Engineering and I've been involved in software development since I was a child.

 My main interests are AI, Embedded Systems and Computer Graphics.
 I also have some background in Android Development and Web Development.